Meadowlarke/Bibliography/Bibliography.md

 ###### Chapter 6: Revelatory Interpretation and the Performance of Memory.

+1: Schumann portraid as a pianist who transcended time.

+2: Thesis of the chapter.

+3: The imagined revelatory power which Schumann had on the concert stage.

+4: Middle class life and physical memorabilia of composers, via Celia Applegate.

+5: Personal connections and memories as her source of interpretive power, "rescue" of music from earlier times, and percieved ability to reverse time.

+-: Schumann and the flexibility of cultural memory.

+6: Max Kalbeck's 1879 concert review, painting Schumann manifesting her memories of her late husband.

+7: Other reviews, suggesting Robert Schumann's spirit.

+8: Schumann's cultivation of this image.

+9: Her abridgements of Robert's works.

+10: Her piano transcriptions of his works.

+11: The Schumann festival in Bonn.

+13: The goal of the festival in securing Robert's canonic status.

+15: Other musicians who saught to benefit themselves from the festival.

+-: Clara Schumann becomming the centerpiece of the festival.

+19: Political upheval, the feeling of being "stranded in the present," and a desire for things from the past.

+-: Clara Schumann as a voice from the past. #Z

+23: Schumann's revelation of the past via her vitatlity as a pianist.

+26: Schumann's teaching legacy.

+29: Gender demographics/bias of her students, mostly female.

+31: Pedagogical lineage and legacy.

+32: The belief that her students inherited the ability to interpret canonic works, especially those of Robert Schumann.

+33: Fanny Davies and her cultivation of her image as her teacher's inheritor.

+38: Davies, others, and early recording technology.

+-: Error on last line of page/first line of next.

+39: Davies selling her recordings as a means of accessing the authoritative performace of canonic works.

+42: Other students of Schumann's who established themselves as inheritors of her legacy.

+43; Mary Wurm.

+44; De Lara.

+46: Conclusion.

 ##### Stefaniak, Alexander.
 "Clara Schumann's Interiorities and the Cutting Edge of Popular Pianism." _Journal of the American Musicological Society_ 70, no. 3 (2017): 697-765.